humdrum-tools/humdrum-notation-plugin/index.md

 plugin input options.
-Here is an example that downloads Obrecht's motet *Salve crux* from the <a target="_blank" href="https://github.com/josquin-research-project/jrp-scores">Josquin Research Project score repository</a>, and then a dissonance analysis of the musical data is done, followed by extracting measures 1&ndash;18 from the full score, and then extracting only the bass part to display:
+Here is an example that downloads Obrecht's motet *Salve crux* from the <a target="_blank" href="https://github.com/josquin-research-project/jrp-scores">Josquin Research Project score repository</a>, and then does a dissonance analysis of the musical data, followed by extracting measures 1&ndash;18 from the full score, and then extracting only the bass part to display: